tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 Scala
 : @@snip [RaDecImpl.scala](../../../../backend/src/main/scala/org/tmt/sample/impl/RaDecImpl.scala) { #getRaDecValues-impl }

-Lets now try to compile our code
+Now, lets try to compile our code

 ```bash
 sbt:backend> compile
 ```
+You will notice it will give some compilation errors here.
+To fix these:

-* It will give compilation errors hence, delete references to earlier deleted classes from `SampleWiring.scala`
+* Delete references to the classes we deleted earlier from `SampleWiring.scala`
 * Add a placeholder for route

 ```scala